New Milford Highway Department:

 Link: Typical Questions

-Mill Street Bridge - out to bid due 6/8, construction anticipated Summer 2017 to Spring 2018 with Road Closure.
+Mill Street Bridge -Bid award to Dayton Construction, administrative tasks are underway and construction is anticipated Summer 2017 to Spring 2018 with Road Closure.

-Wellsville Avenue Road Bridge - Road Closure June 26, 2017 - It is anticipate that the project will be completed by Winter 2017/2018(unless there is a winter shutdown and then it will be spring 2018).
-We are still working on administrative tasks to give our contractor, NJR Construction, notice to proceed.
+Wellsville Avenue Road Bridge - Closed as of July 17, 2017 - It is anticipate that the project will be completed by Winter 2017/2018(unless there is a winter shutdown and then it will be spring 2018).

 Proposed Highway Road Improvements